-The good news is that references in MLA bibliography format and regular works cited references are structured the exact same way.
+The good news is that references in MLA bibliography format and regular works-cited lists are structured the exact same way.

-When adding information into your project from another source, you are required to add an MLA citation.
+When adding information to your project from another source, you are required to add an MLA citation.
 There are two types of MLA format citations: in-text citations and full citations.